 Tölvä Village – History, Sights & Canoeing Routes

-Three Paddling Routes from Nurmiranta, Tölvä Village
+Three Paddling Routes from Nurmiranta in Tölvä Village

 Download the map (in Finnish)History

-Several place names in the village of Tölvä date back to the time of the Finnish War (1808–1809), such as Kapina (uprising), Veriniemi (Bood Point), and Ellin luola (Elli’s Cave) on Kirjomäki hill.
-According to local stories, a woman named Elli fled there with her children during the turmoil of the war.
-Near the cave entrance there is also Elli’s Dance Pavilion.
-It is believed that the battle lines of the Finnish War passed through the Tölvä area along the shores of Lake Onkivesi, and these place names still remind us of that period.
+Several place names in the Tölvä village date back to the time of the Finnish War (1808–1809), such as Kapina (“uprising”) and Veriniemi (“blood cape”).
+Another one is Ellin luola (“Elli’s cave) on the Kirjomäki hill.
+A local story has it that a woman named Elli fled there with her children during the turmoil of the war.
+The battle lines of the Finnish War are believed to have passed through the Tölvä area along the shores of Lake Onkivesi, and these place names are a reminder of that period.
 The Finnish War was fought between Russia and Sweden as part of the Napoleonic Wars.

 Sights